allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ![wait]({{site.baseurl}}/assets/img/gambia/wait.jpeg){:width="50%"}

-As the evening approached, I ate my final meal in The Gambia.
-I had the baobab drink while the rain fell.
+As the evening approached, I ate my final meal in The Gambia with the baobab drink.
+The rain started again and I enjoyed the view of Senegambia strip in the early evening rain.

 ![tourism]({{site.baseurl}}/assets/img/gambia/tourism.jpeg){:width="50%"}![souv]({{site.baseurl}}/assets/img/gambia/souv.jpeg){:width="28%"}